Subrata123/Bank-s-telemarketing-subscription/README.md

 ATTRIBUTE INFORMATION :
 -----------------------
 age : Age of the customer
 job : type of job
 marital : marital status
 education : Education level of the customer
 default: has credit in default?
 balance: average yearly balance
 housing: has housing loan?
 loan: has personal loan?
 contact: contact communication type
 day: last contact day of the month
-month: last contact month of year duration : last contact duration, in seconds
+month: last contact month of year
+duration : last contact duration, in seconds
-campaign: number of contacts performed during this campaign pdays : number of days that passed by after the client was last contacted
+campaign: number of contacts performed during this campaign
+pdays : number of days that passed by after the client was last contacted
-previous: number of contacts performed before this campaign poutcome : outcome of the previous marketing campaign
+previous: number of contacts performed before this campaign
+poutcome : outcome of the previous marketing campaign
 target: has the client subscribed a term deposit?

 METHODOLOGY :
 -------------
 As a part of the machine larning exercise, several activities are perfomed to identify potential customers.
-Some of those are a.
-Importing data b.
-Data preparation and transformation. c.
-Spliting dataset into training and test sets. d.
+Some of those are --
+a.
+Importing data
+b.
+Data preparation and transformation.
+c.
+Spliting dataset into training and test sets
+d.
 Model building and evalution